Updated: Aug 16, 2022

 If you're lonely, this conference is for you.
 Meet other parents of kids with reactive attachment disorder and build supportive friendships in a comfortable and safe environment.
 Come as you are (even if that means pjs and slippers, seriously!).

 We've completed the workbook.
 Now it's time for you to fill it out with our help.
-End the summer with a plan that's appropriate for your family.
-We hope to see you next month!
+End the year with a plan that's appropriate for your family.
+We hope to see you in October!